 In the text, Social and Political Philosophy: Classical Western Texts in Feminist and Multiculturalist Perspectives, edited by James P. Sterba, influential Western texts are set alongside non-Western and feminist perspectives on the issues.
-For example, not only will we read Rousseau on rights, we will also read Ward Churchill's "Perversions of Justice: A Native-American Examination of the Doctrine of U.S. Rights to Occupancy in North America," as well as Mary Wollstonecraft's "A Vindication of the Rights of Women."
+For example, in Section VI on Rousseau, we'll read Ward Churchill's "Perversions of Justice: A Native-American Examination of the Doctrine of U.S. Rights to Occupancy in North America," as well as Mary Wollstonecraft's "A Vindication of the Rights of Women."